-While graphic design is a skill I would love to say I have, sadly I can barely resize an image.
+While graphic design is a skill I would love to say I have, sadly, I can barely resize an image.
 However, we have some amazing designers here at SAGE that gave me the inside scoop on the most common questions people have regarding the terminology used when discussing artwork, and I am passing that knowledge on to you here!

 A vector image is made of points instead of pixels.
 What that means in layman’s terms is that a vector image can be blown up to a much larger size without being blurry.
-The reason for this is that the points join paths (think, connect the dots) whereas with pixels, there are only a finite amount – the total amount that makes up your image.
+The reason for this is that the points join paths (think, connect the dots), whereas with pixels, there is only a finite amount – the total amount that makes up your image.
 So it would be like the difference between trying to stretch a piece of denim versus a piece of elastic.
 Generally, vector artwork is preferred for imprinting so that it can be sized up or down without losing image quality.

 These are color modes for images either on a screen or in print.
-CMYK stands for Cyan, Magenta, Yellow, and Key (which just means black) and RGB is red, green, and blue.
+CMYK stands for Cyan, Magenta, Yellow, and Key (which just means black), and RGB is red, green, and blue.
 CMYK is used for printing and is often called ‘4 color process’ or ‘4 color printing’ while RGB is used for devices with a monitor, like a TV or a computer.
 What that means is to imprint an item, it is best if the artwork provided is in CMYK, so it does not need to be converted.

 A .gif (pronounced ‘giph’ or ‘jiff’, depending on who you ask!) is more commonly used now for animations but has an extremely limited color palette, and the file sizes are usually quite small.
 You would mainly use a .gif for an animation, a logo, or a graphic with solid areas of color.

-Pantone Color Matching (aka PMS) is a standardized color matching system that allows a designer to accurately match a color across all forms of media.
-The reason this is important is because the red I see on my monitor might be vastly different from the red you see on your monitor depending on the settings.
+Pantone Color Matching (aka PMS) is a standardized color matching system that allows a designer to accurately match color across all forms of media.
+The reason this is important is that the red I see on my monitor might be vastly different from the red you see on your monitor, depending on the settings.
 A PMS number tells the printer how much of each color to use when printing an image.
-So, if your color is PMS 187 (SAGE red), the printer would use a certain percentage of the CMYK colors every time so you know you’re getting the same color even if you are printing from different printers.
+So, if your color is PMS 187 (SAGE red), the printer would use a certain percentage of the CMYK colors every time, so you know you’re getting the same color even if you are printing from different printers.